aws/copilot-cli/site/content/docs/include/common-svc-fields.md

 Optional.
 Defaults to `true`.
 Defines whether the volume is read-only or not.
 If false, the container is granted `elasticfilesystem:ClientWrite` permissions to the filesystem and the volume is writable.

 <span class="parent-field">volume.</span><a id="efs" href="#efs" class="field">`efs`</a> <span class="type">Bool or Map</span>
 Specify more detailed EFS configuration.
-If specified as a Boolean, or using only the `uid` and `gid` subfields, creates a managed EFS filesystem and dedicated Access Point for this workload.
+If specified as a boolean, or using only the `uid` and `gid` subfields, creates a managed EFS filesystem and dedicated Access Point for this workload.
 ```yaml
 // Simple managed EFS
 efs: true